mdpletcher/SLR_random_forest_pletcher/README.md

 ## Motivation

-In this study, we developed a random forest based snow-to-liquid ratio (SLR) algorithm using high quality snowfall observations at a mountain site in Little Cottonwood Canyon, UT [(Wassserstein and Steenburgh (2023))](https://hive.utah.edu/concern/datasets/8s45q882q) and the ERA reanalysis [(Hersbach et al. (2018))](https://doi.org/10.24381/cds.bd0915c6)
+In this study, we developed a random forest based snow-to-liquid ratio (SLR) algorithm using high quality snowfall observations at a mountain site in Little Cottonwood Canyon, UT [(Wassserstein and Steenburgh (2023))](https://hive.utah.edu/concern/datasets/8s45q882q) and the ERA5 reanalysis [(Hersbach et al. (2018))](https://doi.org/10.24381/cds.bd0915c6).

 ## Background on example dataset

-We've provided a sample dataset (sample_data.pd) that was built using [HRRR BUFKIT data](https://meteor.geol.iastate.edu/~ckarsten/bufkit/bufkit.html)
+We've provided a sample dataset (sample_data.pd) that was built using [HRRR BUFKIT data](https://meteor.geol.iastate.edu/~ckarsten/bufkit/bufkit.html).

 Instead of using the HRRR's native grids, we used BUFKIT files because of their smaller file size (~0.2 MB), increased vertical resolution, and hourly temporal resolution.
 The BUFKIT data was extracted from the Alta BUFKIT locaton.